 Substitutions

-Substitute the ghee with oil or vegan butter for a vegan version.
+For a vegan version, substitute the ghee with oil or vegan butter.

-Cooked brown rice, sona masoori, ponni and easy cook rice could be used instead of basmati rice.
+Cooked brown rice, sona masoori, ponni and easy cook rice can be used instead of basmati rice.

 Storage

-As this is made with leftover rice I would suggest finishing it off the same day.
-However, if you prepare this cumin flavoured rice with freshly cooked rice then you can store it in the fridge in an airtight container for up to 2 days.
-Reheat the required quantity in the microwave until piping hot and serve.
+As this dish is made using leftover rice, it’s best enjoyed the same day.
+However, if you prepare it with freshly cooked rice, you can store it in an airtight container in the fridge for up to 2 days.

 Serving Suggestions